as08/Clink-iOS-App-/README.md

 ## License

-MIT License: Free to use, modify, and distribute your code for both commercial and non-commercial purposes.
+MIT License: Free to use, modify, and distribute for both commercial and non-commercial purposes.